flexera-public/policy_templates/cost/terminate_policy/README.md

 This policy has the following input parameters required when launching the policy.

-- *Email addresses* - AEmail addresses of the recipients you wish to notify
+- *Email addresses* - Email addresses of the recipients you wish to notify

 ### Policy Actions